matlogica/aadc-prototype/README.md

 That library is a prototype implementation of automatic adjoint differentiation (AAD) approach developed by MatLogica.
 Please check website for more information: http://www.matlogica.com/

-As an example, we attempt to differentiate code recoded inside function mySuperModelFunc() and calculate derivatives using:
+As an example, we attempt to differentiate code recorded inside function mySuperModelFunc() and calculate derivatives using:
 * finite-differences method
 * AAD method using double scalar function
 * AAD method using AVX256 or AVX512 vector

-## Requirements
+## Build and Run
 Library was tested to compile with GCC, CLang & Intel compilers on Linux platform

-## Build and Run

 Run the following commands to build the project:
 * mkdir build